What a Toyota Pickup (N80/N90/N100/N110) 1989-1997 Is Actually Worth

 Toyota Pickup (N80/N90/N100/N110) 1989-1997 Market Velocity

-Toyota Pickup (N80/N90/N100/N110) 1989-1997 listings spend an average of 103 days on market.
-This is a slow-moving market.
-Listings tend to sit for extended periods, giving buyers significant negotiating power.
-Sellers should be realistic on pricing and patient.
+Toyota Pickup (N80/N90/N100/N110) 1989-1997 listings spend an average of 68 days on market.
+This is a slower market.
+Buyers have negotiating leverage, especially on listings that have been active for 60+ days.
+Sellers should consider competitive pricing from the start.

 Toyota Pickup (N80/N90/N100/N110) 1989-1997 Buyer's Guide Summary